Article last updated: September 2018 by Oskar Faarkrog, ISSA Certified Trainer

-- upper chest to create a masculine chest
+- upper chest to create a squared looking masculine chest

-Furthermore, I prefer bodyweight training because to be good at bodyweight exercises you cannot be skinny-fat, you need to be lean and muscular to do 20 chin ups and 100 push ups.
+Furthermore, I prefer bodyweight training because to be good at bodyweight exercises you cannot be skinny-fat.

 During the past year I’ve used 3 exercises 90 % of the time, and made better progress than I did in 2 years at the gym.